Surface Coverage Dynamics for Reversible Dissociative Adsorption on Finite Linear Lattices: Finite-Size Effects: Even Odd

-By performing KMC simulations, we numerically validate our analytic results for equilibrium coverage given by Eq.~\eqref{thetaeq_evenodd}, and also observe the time-transient behavior of $\theta_N(t)$.
-To this end, we implemented the quasi-one-dimensional lattice structure and two-site adsorption events in the SPPARKS package~\cite{Plimpton2009}.
-For the setup of KMC simulations, see Section~III of the \SI.
+By performing KMC simulations, we numerically validate our analytic results for the equilibrium surface coverage $\bar{\theta}_N$ given in Eq.~\eqref{thetaeq_evenodd}, and also observe the time-transient behavior of $\theta_N(t)$.
+For the setup of KMC simulations, see the Supplementary Material.

-Figure~\ref{fig_cme_kmc} shows the time profiles of $\theta_N(t)$ for small values of $N$ up to 8 with a large value of $k=50$.
-Since the transition rate matrix $R$ can be explicitly given for these $N$ values (Section~II.A of the \SI), $\theta_N (t)$ can be also obtained by numerically solving the CME~\eqref{fig_cme_kmc}.
+In Figure~\ref{fig_kmc_val}, we show the KMC and CME results for a large value of $k=50$.
+Panels~(a) and (b) show the time profiles of $\theta_N(t)$ for small values of $N$ up to 8.
+Since the transition matrix $R$ can be explicitly given for these $N$ values, $\theta_N (t)$ can be also obtained by numerically solving the CME~\eqref{cme_mform}.
 We first confirm the agreement between the KMC and CME results, which cross-validates both approaches.
 Due to the large value of $k$, we observe significant system-size effects on the long-time limit of $\theta_N(t)$ (i.e.\ $\bar{\theta}_N$).
 In addition, these effects are more severe when $N$ is even.
 For example, the result with $N=8$ has larger system-size effects than $N=5$.
-We also observe how these effects develop as time increases.
-When $\theta_N(t)$ grows rapidly during initial times, its curves with different values of $N$ coincide.
-As time increases, however, a curve with a smaller value $N$ starts to divert from the ones with larger values of $N$, resulting in a lower long-time limit value $\bar{\theta}_N = \lim_{t\rightarrow\infty} \theta_N(t)$.
-This behavior is observed in both even and odd cases.

-Figure~\ref{fig_even_odd_eq} shows the time profiles of $\theta_N (t)$ for larger values of $N$, $9\le N\le 16$ as obtained by KMC.
+We also investigate how these effects develop as time increases.
+Early in the simulation $\theta_N(t)$ grows rapidly and its curves with different values of $N$ coincide.
+As later times, however, curves with smaller values of $N$ start to reach their equilibrium values and diverge from curves corresponding to larger values of $N$, reflecting a lower long-time limit value $\bar{\theta}_N = \lim_{t\rightarrow\infty} \theta_N(t)$ for smaller $N$.
+This behavior appears in both even and odd cases.
+Panels (c) and (d) show the time profiles of $\theta_N (t)$ for larger values of $N$, $9\le N\le 16$ as obtained by KMC.
 As expected, those curves converge to the values $\bar{\theta}_N$ predicted by Eq.~\eqref{thetaeq_evenodd}, which confirms the validity of these analytic results.
-The characteristic behaviors observed in Figure~\ref{fig_cme_kmc} are also observed because of the large value of $k=50$ for which finite system-size effects are significant.
+The characteristic behaviors appearing in panels~(a) and (b) are also observed.
 In particular, remarkably slow convergence of $\theta_N (t)$ to $\theta_\infty (t)$ is observed for even values of $N$.
 In addition, for smaller values of $N$, $\bar{\theta}_N$ is smaller as a result of the earlier rollover of the $\theta_N(t)$ curves compared to larger values of $N$ for both even and odd cases.